A value metric is the way you measure value exchange in your product.

-To get meaningful insights out of your product data, look for patterns among your best and worst customers.
+To get meaningful insights from your product data, look for patterns among your best and worst customers.
 For instance, ask yourself these questions when analyzing your data:

-- What do my best customers do regularly in the product?
+- What do my best customers do regularly with the product?

-- What do my best customers not do in the product?
+- What do my best customers not do with the product?